ItzyBitzySpider/itzme/README.md

 As mentioned previously, an issue with having a central ID provider is that the entire system is susceptible to a single failure point.
 However, this is not necessarily the case with Singpass.
 As mentioned in the Authentication Flow diagram, Singpass would act as a keystore.
 By caching the keys on the user device, we can maintain some level of functionality even if the central Singpass server were to fail.

 The current version of the Singpass app allows users to log into the app and view their digital identification cards without having an internet connection.
-This means that at it's current state, it is already caching information for quick access.
+This means that at its current state, it is already caching information for quick access.
 All of these is protected locally via biometric authentication.

 However, there is still impact to the current model if the central Singpass server were to go down.
 Namely, users would not be able to receive new keys.
 The event of issuing new keys which is likened to issuing of a new identity card is a less common and non-time critical event.
 Therefore, since the proposed authentication method with Singpass does not rely on the central server, the impact of failure is minimised.